qqqlab/madflight/readme.md

 | nc | CMD 11 flash |                   | flash 7 D0 | nc
 | 5V input via diode (*) | 5V | USB connector | flash 6 CLK | nc

-(*) 5V input via diode: if not using a diode take care not connect USB and the battery at the same time
+(*) 5V input via diode from BEC.
+Without a diode take care not connect USB and the battery at the same time!

 ![](doc/img/ESP32-DEV-KIT-DevKitC-v4-pinout-mischianti.png)

+# Changes from dRehmFlight

+- Add support for RP2040 and ESP32
+- Dropped Teensy support (but could be re-added, I just don't have the hardware to test on)
+- Moved all hardware specific code to hw.h and added hardware specific libraries
+- Reduced the number of global variables
+- Oneshot is implemented as PWM up to 3.9kHz
+- New libs for IMU sensors
+- Changed arming logic

 # Hardware Considerations